Linking of three triangles in 3-space: Introduction and main results

+We study the classification of triples of pairwise disjoint triangles up to continuous motion during which the triangles remain pairwise disjoint.
+We conjecture that it can be algorithmically checked if an (ordered or unordered) triple of triangles is combinatorially isotopic to a triple of triangles having pairwise disjoint convex hulls, see Conjecture~\ref{unlinked-criterion}.
+We also conjecture that any unordered triple of pairwise disjoint triangles in 3-space belongs to one of the 5 types of such triples listed in Proposition \ref{non-isotopy}, see Conjecture~\ref{main}.
+We present an elementary proof that triples of different types are not combinatorially isotopic, see Proposition~\ref{non-isotopy}.

-Here a triangle is the outline (as opposed to the convex hull).
-Triangles are considered as subsets of 3-space, i.e. the vertices are not numbered and the triangle is non-oriented.
+Triangles are considered as subsets of 3-space, i.e. the vertices are not numbered and the triangles are unoriented.
+Moreover, only non-degenerate triangles are considered.

-A {\bf linking of triangles} is a set (ordered or non-ordered) of disjoint non-degenerate triangles in 3-space.
+In this paper, when considering an (ordered or unordered) set of triangles, we require the triangles to be disjoint.
+We call such sets \textbf{pairs} and \textbf{triples} of triangles if they contain $2$ and $3$ triangles, respectively.

-The {\it convex hull} $\left<X\right>$ of a finite set $X$ in 3-space is the smallest convex polyhedron which contains $X$.
+The {\it convex hull} $\left<X\right>$ of a finite union $X$ of segments in the plane is the smallest convex polygon $P$ in the plane such that $P \supseteq X$.

-Let $ABC$ be a triangle from a linking $\Delta$ of triangles.
-Let $C'$ be a point outside the line $AB$ such that $(\left<ACC'\right>\cup \left<BCC'\right>) \cap XYZ=\emptyset$ for any other triangle $XYZ$ in $\Delta$.
-Then an {\bf elementary move} of $\Delta$ is replacement of $ABC$ by $ABC'$ in $\Delta$.
-Two linkings of triangles in 3-space are {\bf combinatorially isotopic} if one can be obtained from the other by a sequence of elementary moves.
+Let $ABC$ be a triangle from an (ordered or unordered) set $L$ of triangles.
+Let $C'$ be a point outside the line $AB$ such that $(\left<ACC'\right>\cup \left<BCC'\right>) \cap \Delta=\emptyset$ for any other triangle $\Delta$ in $L$.
+Then an {\bf elementary move} of $L$ is the replacement of $ABC$ by $ABC'$ in $L$.
+Two (ordered or unordered) sets of triangles in 3-space are called {\bf combinatorially isotopic} if one can be obtained from the other by a sequence of elementary moves.
 This notion was introduced in \cite[\S4.1 `Linking of triangles in space']{Sk} analogously to \cite{PS96} but perhaps was studied earlier.
-We conjecture that two triples of pairwise disjoint triangles in 3-space are combinatorially isotopic if one triple can be obtained from the other by an PL isotopy during which the triangles remain pairwise disjoint triangles.
+We conjecture that two (ordered or unordered) sets of triangles in 3-space are combinatorially isotopic iff one set can be obtained from the other by a PL isotopy \cite{isotopy} during which the triangles remain pairwise disjoint triangles.

 Obviously, combinatorial isotopy is an equivalence relation.